OpenCircleDAO/opencircle-docs/README.md

 DAO rewards and ownership for everyone—no ads, no gatekeepers, just real community.

-OpenCircle is a radically transparent DAO on Polygon, welcoming both crypto newcomers and web3 veterans.
+OpenCircle is a radically transparent DAO on Polygon, welcoming both newcomers and web3 veterans.
 Step-by-step onboarding, peer rewards, and all DAO/founder support are tracked live and open source.
 Every onboarding guide, log template, and operational resource here is free to copy and adapt for any community.

 ---